 As the live lines of poultry netting are often very close to the ground they are susceptible to 'leakage' (shorting).
 The bottom line is not live but all other horizontal lines are.
 Shorts happen where undergrowth could complete the loop and draw power from the fence to ground.

 We recommend you should have a reading of at least 3,000v on your chicken fence to provide an effective deterrent.
 The higher the joule rating on your energiser the greater level of 'leakage' your system will cope with and still maintain an effective voltage.

-The key is trying to keep the live lines clear of external contacts e.g. grass, twigs, stones, wooden posts.
-This can be difficult, especially on undulating ground as your bottom line is effectively covering a shorter linear distance to the top line which causes the net to sag.
-You may need to add extra posts or double pronged Corner Posts to achieve better tension.
+The key is trying to keep the live lines clear of external contacts e.g. grass, twigs, stones, trees, bushes, wooden posts.
+This can be difficult, especially on the undulating ground as your bottom line is effectively covering a shorter linear distance to the top line which causes the net to sag.
+You may need to add extra flexible netting posts or double pronged Corner Posts to achieve better tension.

-In some cases keeping the lowest line free from vegetation is impossible so a more powerful energiser (more joules) may be needed, or, you could cut the lowest live line at the first and last post.
-You can reconnect if needed by using the metal ferrules in the supplied kit.
+In some cases keeping the lowest line free from vegetation is difficult so a more powerful energiser (more joules) may be needed, or, you could cut the lowest live line at the first and last post.
+You can reconnect if needed by using small metal ferrules.

-* Ensure you have the correct energiser for the amount of poultry netting e.g. a 0.8 joule energiser will be ideal for a 50m Net.
+- Ensure you have the correct energiser for the length of poultry netting e.g. a 0.8 joule energiser will be ideal for a 50m Net.